itisar-345/KnowledgeHubby/README.md

 # Knowledge Hubs

 Knowledge Hubs is a local-first product for turning team knowledge into reusable operational memory.
-Paste meeting notes, project writeups, retrospectives, process docs, or decision logs, and the app extracts structured knowledge such as decisions, risks, checklists, lessons, how-to patterns, and best practices.
+Paste meeting notes, project writeups, retrospectives, process docs, or decision logs, and the app extracts structured knowledge — decisions, risks, checklists, lessons, how-to patterns, and best practices — and stores it in a searchable, relationship-aware graph.

-The product includes a FastAPI backend, a Neo4j-backed knowledge graph, and a Next.js workspace for ingesting and browsing extracted knowledge.
+The product includes a FastAPI backend, a Neo4j-backed knowledge graph, and an Angular workspace for ingesting, browsing, editing, and querying extracted knowledge.

 ## Product Positioning